petezh/petezh.github.io/_posts/2021-02-26-debate-thoughts-3.md

 3. **Big debate data.** Project ideas for CS nerds who want to do a thing or two with debate data:

    - *Paradigms*.
 Scrape judge paradigms by iterating through judge search results (I implemented this, reach out) and build a corpus of judge paradigms.
 Classify judges by conducting topic modeling or doc2vec on the paradigms.
-Maybe then correlate those to sit-rates or geographic locale.
+Maybe then correlate those to sit-rates or disaggregate by location.
    - *Argumentative ~~spectrum~~ vector space.* Scrape the wiki (some tools are [here](https://github.com/petezh/Disclosure)) for cites and conduct doc2vec on the tags.
 Then, build profiles of debaters based on their argument style.
 Who am I most similar to?
    - *Predictive analytics.* We have it for sports, why not debate (no, debate is not a sport)?
 Take past entries and records and the entry list of a tournament and give percentage chances of winning the tournament.
    - *Argument diagrams*.
 Can we map out topics?
 Like, visualize the circumvention debate?
 Or the "crisis instability" debate?
 I think we could with a relational database, and I think we could even expand it to include cards and wiki pages.
 Could be a breakthrough for open source.